Secretary of Aging

 Governor Tom Wolf appointed Robert Torres as acting secretary of the Department of Aging in January 2019.
+On June 4, 2019, he was confirmed by the Pennsylvania Senate as secretary of the Department of Aging.
 Prior to his appointment, Torres served as acting secretary of the Department of State where he previously served as the executive deputy secretary.

 Mr. Torres also previously worked at General Dynamics Information Technology, providing program management and business development services, and served as vice president of Health Information Technology at Capital Blue Cross.